NyaMeeEain/Applications-Security/Blockchain security.md

 * Except for the previous hop and next hop, they cannot understand any other nodes that are part of the path.

 * They cannot identify the length of the payment path, or their own position in the path.
+# Sphinx protocol
+Sphinx has many similarities with the well-known anonymization communication tool Tor (Onion Routing).
+Like Tor, all data packets sent using Sphinx can be encrypted-including the receiving IP address.
+Then this encryption has to be performed several times, until multiple'encryption layers' are generated (so the'onion' is used to compare Tor).
+By using clever encryption techniques, all encryption layers are applied, so that each intermediary along the route towards the final encrypted packet destination can only open one'encryption layer'.
+This layer will show the intermediary where to turn this encrypted packet.
+(Compared with Tor, Sphinx uses an improved encryption algorithm and creates a fixed-size data packet to better obscure the location of nodes in the route.)

 # References
 * [8btc](https://www.8btc.com/article/113116)